-To authorize the operator to create keys
+6.6 To authorize the operator to create keys

-- 1 Create a new key, with an ACL that only permits UseAsSigningKey. - 2 Export this key as a key blob under the operator's token. - 3 Create a certificate signed by the nCipher Security Officer's key that: - includes the hash of this key as the certifier - authorizes the action GenerateKey or GenerateKeyPair depending on the type of key required. - 4 if the operator needs to create permanent as opposed to session keys, the certificate must also include an entry that enables the action MakeBlob.
-The certificate can restrict the operator to only making blobs protected by their Operator Card Set by including the hash of its logical token. - 5 Give the operator the key blob and certificate.
+- 1. Create a new key, with an ACL that only permits UseAsCertificate. - 2.
+Export this key as a key blob under the operator's token. - 3.
+Create a certificate signed by the nShield Security Officer's key that: - includes the hash of this key as the certifier. - authorizes the action OriginateKey depending on the type of key required. - 4.
+Give the operator the key blob and certificate.